Eleojo/auto-annotated-portfolio-new/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m a software engineer, machine learning enthusiast, problem-solver, and lifelong learner.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my info—I’m sharing it with you to showcase the skills and expertise I’ve honed over the years in building scalable applications, designing intelligent systems, and solving real-world challenges with code.
+Once you're intrigued, feel free to scroll down to explore my journey, projects, and credentials in greater detail..
     styles:
       self:
         height: auto